wp-plugins/nextgen-facebook/readme.txt

 = 6.6 =

 Custom Settings box added to custom post types dynamically, Open Graph / Twitter Product Card for [WooCommerce](http://wordpress.org/plugins/woocommerce/), improvements in image detection in the content, extended support for SEO plugins.

-= 6.5 =

-Improved selection of YouTube preview images, added flush of cache when a Post or Page is updated, added check for SEO title, added Custom Settings to custom post types, small changes for NextGEN Gallery v2.0.0 (see Changelog).

-= 6.4 =

-Improved CSS on Social Sharing settings page for smaller displays, major update to embed/iframe video detection, added image width and height meta tags for video preview images, added support for sharing Wistia embedded videos.

-= 6.3 =

-Added the 'Add via @username' option in the Twitter settings, and the (now deprecated) "Share" button for Facebook, which allows for additional options when sharing content (like posting to a Facebook Page).

-= 6.2.2 =

-Moved the Google, Facebook, and Twitter options on the General settings page into a tabbed format.
-Added missing 'none' option to Default Author selects.